Is Qa a Valid Scrabble Word?

 EQUATE - Show the word "equate" to a veteran Scrabble player.
 Then, hand them a napkin, because they may start drooling.
 "Equate," meaning to identify two things as identical, is a Q surrounded by some of the most common letters in the game.
 Employ liberally.

 QUANT - That's someone who does math professionally; a human calculator.
 The lovely thing about "quant" is its inflections.
-It can be "quantity," "quantify" or, if you're very lucky, even "quantitative."
+This five-letter word can turn into "quantity," "quantify" or, if you're very lucky, even "quantitative."
 Calculate the points on that.

 QUAERE - This old fashioned but entirely Scrabble-legal word most often occurs as a note in a text, meaning to "ask further questions about this; look more deeply into this topic."
 We propose a second definition: "Word you use to turn a whole bunch of useless, hand-clogging vowels into serious Scrabble points."